graciellehigino/ms_range_interactions/manuscript.md

 data.

 One potential option for improving our estimates of species’ distributions is to make use of data on ecological interactions.
-A complete assessment of ecological interactions is even more difficult.
-The number of interactions sampled will always be lower than the number of mathematically possible interactions, mainly due to forbidden links - those interactions that although theoretically possible cannot occur for a variety of reasons, e.g., spatial mismatches in species ranges or differences in phenology and thus temporal uncoupling of species [@Jordano2016SamNet].
-This lack of local ecological information, known as the Eltonian Shortfall, is aggravated by biased sampling methods and data aggregation [@Poisot2020EnvBia; @Hortal2015SevSho].
-Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases mostly accessed by specialists, such as mangal [@Poisot2016ManMak] and the Global Biodiversity Information Facility (GBIF;
+Yet a complete assessment of ecological interactions is difficult.
+The number of interactions sampled will always be lower than the number of mathematically possible interactions, mainly due to forbidden links - those interactions that although theoretically possible cannot occur for a variety of reasons, e.g., spatial mismatches in species ranges or temporal uncoupling of species[@Jordano2016SamNet].
+This lack of local ecological information, known as the Eltonian Shortfall, is aggravated by biased sampling methods and data aggregation [@Poisot2020EnvBia;
-@GBIF:TheGlobalBiodiversityInformationFacility2021WhaGbi).
+@Hortal2015SevSho].
+Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases mostly accessed by specialists, such as mangal [@Poisot2016ManMak] and the Global Biodiversity Information Facility (GBIF; @GBIF:TheGlobalBiodiversityInformationFacility2021WhaGbi).
 This provides an opportunity to merge species distribution and ecological interaction data to improve our predictions of where a species may be found across large spatial scales (e.g., continental and global).